eficode-academy/artifactory-katas/gradle_remote_and_artifactory_plugin/README.md

     - Remember to also create `gradle.properties` for saving your login credentials.
 It can be downloaded from the `Set Me Up` page, by clicking `Download gradle.properties`

-The setup script have already inserted our `Duck-1.0.0.jpg` dependency in `build.gradle`, so the next exercises have something to handle:
+The setup script have already inserted our `duck-1.0.0.jpg` dependency in `build.gradle`, so the next exercises have something to handle:

 1. Run `gradle dependencies` to verify that everything resolves as it should.
 1. Run `gradle productZip`.
 As you can see from `build.gradle` this task downloads our dependency and zips it up.
-Verify that `Duck.zip` is created.
+Verify that `duck.zip` is created.
-1. Run `gradle artifactoryPublish` and check that your zipped artifact `DuckZip-1.0.0.zip` was uploaded in your own repository.
+1. Run `gradle artifactoryPublish` and check that your zipped artifact `duckzip-1.0.0.zip` was uploaded in your own repository.